A Celiac’s Gluten Free Guide to Vietnam

 • fish or meat that is deep fried, as they are often dredged in flour first.

-• nem / cha gio in the North: the north of Vietnam does use more soy sauce from China, which has wheat, and will also use wrappers that are wheat-based instead of made from rice.
+• nem / chả giò in the North: the north of Vietnam does use more soy sauce from China, which has wheat, and will also use wrappers that are wheat-based instead of made from rice.
 You must double confirm that your food in Hanoi and the north is 100% gluten free.
+I was lucky to have a friend who could take me to a crab-and-pork street food spot (see picture above) but I have since learned that they are using soy sauce to marinate the meat and it is no longer safe.
 Namely: no soy sauce, that the wrappers are made from rice if you are eating in and around Hanoi, and that no wheat was used to make the nem.

 • Mexican restaurants get a “pass” in many Vietnamese gluten free guides: in my experiences this is RARELY the case.
-Among the issues I’ve found: tortillas that are half wheat, half corn (found this one out the hard way), wheat tostadas, contaminated fryers, and more.
+Among the issues I’ve found: tortillas that are half wheat, half corn (found this one out the hard way), wheat tostadas, fryers with cross-contact, and more.

 Celiac disease in Vietnam